tytydraco/yessleep/out/I_met_Satan_in_an_abandoned_town_that_had_been_taken_over_by_a_secret_government_agency.md

 “Your suspicions have been correct for a long time,” Satan said, his face totally expressionless.
 “Your girlfriend has been having sex with your best friend nearly every day for the past year.
 When you were working to support her, she was betraying you over and over.
 They are traitors to you, totally unworthy of your attention.
 Ants in the afterbirth have more meaning than their lives did.
 And I did you a favor by killing them.

 “They were worthless sheep, and the world is full of worthless sheep.
+They are more sheep for the Sheep God.
 But you, my friend, are different.
 Will you follow me?”
 I thought for only a moment and nodded.
 I had a feeling if I said no, I would die a horrible death on the spot.

 “Every President and world leader in the past two centuries has given me his allegiance,” Satan said to me, showing me his perfectly white, sharpened teeth in a grisly smile.
 “Everyone from Hitler to JFK to Stalin to Obama has pledged his soul to me, and in exchange, I gave them the power they desired.
 And now I ask you, do you also wish for power, for money, followers, or anything else your heart desires?”
 I barely had to think about it.